AlgoMagnet/phase-1-katammaniteja/Hexadecimal.md

 With 2 hexadecimal digits, we can express any number from 0 to 255.
 To do the same in binary, we need 8 digits.

-*Answery by site worldsuppoter satisfys the most.*
+*Answery by site worldsupporter satisfys the most.*